PAWNBROKER LICENSE (080)

 - Fingerprints and Processing Fee

 All sole proprietors, general partners, directors, corporate officers, and all shareholders owning 10% or more of company stock must be fingerprinted at the Department of Consumer Affairs (DCA) Licensing Center.
 EXCEPTIONS: Any person who currently holds or has held within the past three years a DCA license that required fingerprinting does not need to be fingerprinted.
 Any person fingerprinted at the DCA Licensing Center within the past three years does not need to be fingerprinted.
-Each person who must be fingerprinted must visit the DCA Licensing Center, located at 42 Broadway, 5th Floor, in lower Manhattan, with photo identification (ID) and pay a $75 processing fee by check or money order, payable to NYC Department of Consumer Affairs.
+Each person who must be fingerprinted must visit the DCA Licensing Center with photo identification (ID) and pay a $75 processing fee by check or money order, payable to NYC Department of Consumer Affairs.
 Acceptable forms of ID include:

 - driver’s license or non-driver’s license identification issued by a State Department of Motor Vehicles